 - Database Vault

 - and more

-Some functions have been cut out but there shouldn’t be a complain as this is a way better XE than ever.
+Some functions have been cut but there shouldn’t be a complaint as this is best ever XE.

 Unfortunately there is no version for Microsoft windows yet but the release should be available within the next few weeks.
 And Oracle announced that from now on a new version of XE will be released once a year – but there will be no patches.

 Over the next weeks I will go through the installation and usage of XE.
 I’m of course highly interested in the PDB features.
 But also In-Memory sounds nice.
 And now it becomes more clear what Oracle wants to achieve with XE: the user should develop a taste for all the great Enterprise Edition options.
 From my view In-Memory or Partitioning is otherwise useless if you have only 12 GB of user data.

 If you want to become familiar with XE you should find your way to the DOAG conference and exhibition from november 20th until 23rd.
 On 22nd I will present XE and on 23rd there is a training around XE as well.